Lower Umpqua Hospital Financial Services

 Questions about insurance billing?

 A chargemaster is a comprehensive list of charges for each inpatient and outpatient service or item provided by a hospital.
-It is not a helpful tool for patients to comparison shop between hospitals or to estimate what health care services are going to cost them out of their own pocket.

 It’s important to note, a chargemaster reflects standard charges billed to payors, whether commercial, government, or self-pay – not your out-of-pocket costs.
 This is because your out-of-pocket costs are ultimately based on your: